 Scholarly Commons Citation

 Barnett, Randy E., "Why the NSA Data Seizures Are Unconstitutional" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1659.
+1659.